arouyan/lakeFS/docs/deploy/azure.md

    ```bash
    lakefs --config config.yaml run
    ```
-   **Note:** it is preferable to run the binary as a service using systemd or your operating system's facilities.
+   **Note:** It is preferable to run the binary as a service using systemd or your operating system's facilities.
-1. To support Azure AD authentication go to `Identity` tab and switch `Status` toggle to on, then add the `Storage Blob Data Contributor' role on the container you created.
+1. To support Azure AD authentication, go to `Identity` tab and switch `Status` toggle to on, then add the `Storage Blob Data Contributor' role on the container you created.

 ### On Azure Container instances
 To support container-based environments like Azure Container Instances, lakeFS can be configured using environment variables.
 Here is a `docker run`